Debt Forgiveness Explained

 Currently Not Collectible

-There is a small chance that you can eliminate all of your tax debt without paying the IRS a cent.
+There is a small chance that you can reduce all of your tax debt without paying the IRS a cent.
 If there is no possibility that you can afford to pay back your tax debt, you can apply to be considered Currently Not Collectible (CNC).
 To qualify, your circumstances need to be such that paying any amount towards your tax debt would present you with immediate financial hardship.

 Let Us Help